-Montepuez’s eleven auctions held since June 2014, have generated US$463 million in total revenues.
+Montepuez’s thirteen auctions held since June 2014, have generated US$642.9 million in total revenues.

-The mining operations at MRM comprise a number of shallow, open-cast pits split between four main operating areas: the Mugloto Block, the Maninge Nice Block, the Maninge Nice East Block and the Glass Block.
-Mining is carried out as a conventional open pit operation utilising excavators, loaders and articulated dump trucks.
-Loaded trucks haul ore to stockpiles adjacent to the processing plant, while waste is backfilled into excavated areas, returning the area to its natural aesthetic.
+The mining operations at MRM comprise several shallow, opencast pits split between three main operating areas: the Mugloto Block, the Maninge Nice Block and the Glass Block.
+Mining is carried out as a conventional open-pit operation utilising excavators, loaders and articulated dump trucks.
+Loaded trucks haul ore to stockpiles adjacent to the processing plant, while waste is backfilled into mined-out areas, thereby returning the area to its natural aesthetic.

-Security operations continue to make good progress, registering a significant decline in illegal mining within and around the concession area.
-Incorporation of supportive security enhancement equipment, including lighting towers and wireless cameras, has improved surveillance across the site.
-An Electronic Seal Register is now in operation which automatically records seal numbers of critical product and inventory.
-During the period, patrol teams began using body cameras, which has resulted in improved monitoring of the MRM concession and adherence to the Voluntary Principles on Security and Human Rights (“VPSHR”).
+Security operations continue to make good progress in registering a significant decline in artisanal mining activity within and around the concession area.
+Incorporation of supportive security-enhancement equipment, including lighting towers and wireless cameras, has improved surveillance across the site.
+Patrol teams are using body cameras, which has resulted in improved monitoring of the MRM concession and adherence to the Voluntary Principles on Security and Human Rights (“VPSHR”).